snowsnoot/unifi-unvr-arm64/README.md

 ## Build Instructions

-The image can be build from the GitHub repo https://github.com/snowsnoot/unifi-unvr-arm64
+The image can be built from the GitHub repo https://github.com/snowsnoot/unifi-unvr-arm64

 ```
 git clone https://github.com/snowsnoot/unifi-unvr-arm64